2023 Nissan Leaf

 Even though the Leaf’s rear seats don’t create a flat payload floor when folded, we found cargo capacity to be best in class.
 We loaded seven carry-on suitcases behind the back seat and 19 large suitcases with folded back seats.

-All Leaf comes with the same 8.0-inch infotainment screen with Apple CarPlay and Android Auto integration; navigation is optional.
+All Leaf has the same 8.0-inch infotainment screen with Apple CarPlay and Android Auto integration; navigation is optional.
 Although not very mighty, intuitive, and quick to respond to feedback, the interface of the latest Nissan Connect software is not very mighty.

 Audio may be disappointed with the Leaf’s standard six-speaker audio system; Bose system seven speakers exclusive to the SL and SL Plus models but did not impress us during our test drive.